Arkiralor/learn_go/readme.md

 ### Variables

 Go has a very simple syntax for declaring variables.
-But the simple syntax can have any of the three forms.
+But the simple syntax can have any of the three forms mentioned below.
 The most straight-forward of these is:
 ```go
 var x int = a